olcf/container-builder/Scripts/README.md

 Note: `openstack list` can be called to show all active OpenStack instances including their ID, name, and IP

-Note: To check if the ResourceQueue and Builder services are running ssh to each node and run `systemctl status`.
+Note: To check if the BuilderQueue and Builder services are running ssh to each node and run `systemctl status`.
 To diagnose issues use `sudo journalctl`